-- The asymmetric cryptographic libraries (ACL) in following alternative versions: v2.08.007, v2.07.003 and v2.06.003. - All ACL libraries provide RSA1 2048/4096 cryptography.
-The library supports also smaller key lengths, but the certification follows the national regulation by the BSI2. - All ACL libraries provide elliptic curve cryptography EC3 - the Toolbox library in the versions v2.08.007, v2.07.003 and v2.06.003 provides basic mathematical functions for a simplified user interface to the Crypto@2304T.
-The Toolbox library is not part of the TOE Security Functionality (TSF). - the symmetric cryptographic libraries (SCL) in the improved and enhanced version v2.04.002 and the version v2.02.010 provide simplified interfaces and utilize the full services of the SCP to the user - the hardware support library (HSL) in the versions o1.22.4346 and o2.01.6634 provides a simplified interface and utilizes the full services of the SOLID FLASHTM NVM to the user - the hardware support library (HSL) in the versions o3.11.8339 and o3.12.8812 provide equal to the above a simplified interface, utilizes the full services of the SOLID FLASHTM NVM to the user, and enables the use of an additional advanced reading respectively writing method - the CIPURSETM Cryptographic Library (CIPURSETM CL and CCL) in the version vo2.oo.ooo4 provides the user OSPT alliance CIPURSETM V2 conformant communication functionality between a PICC and a PCD - the NRG Software.
+- The asymmetric cryptographic libraries (ACL) in following alternative versions: v2.08.007, v2.07.003, v2.06.003 and v3.33.003. - All ACL libraries provide RSA1 2048/4096 cryptography.
+The library supports also smaller key lengths, but the certification follows the national regulation by the BSI2. - All ACL libraries provide elliptic curve cryptography EC3 - the Toolbox library in the versions v2.08.007, v2.07.003, v2.06.003 and v3.33.003 provides basic mathematical functions for a simplified user interface to the Crypto@2304T.
+The Toolbox library is not part of the TOE Security Functionality (TSF). - the symmetric cryptographic libraries (SCL) in the improved and enhanced version v2.04.002, v2.02.010 and v2.13.001 provide simplified interfaces and utilize the full services of the SCP to the user - the hash cryptographic library (HCL) in the improved and enhanced CPU version v1.12.001 provides simplified interfaces and utilize hash value computation by applying the SHA algorithm to the user - the hardware support library (HSL) in the versions 01.22.4346 and 02.01.6634 provides a simplified interface and utilizes the full services of the SOLID FLASHTM NVM to the user - the hardware support library (HSL) in the versions 03.11.8339 and 03.12.8812 provide equal to the above a simplified interface, utilizes the full services of the SOLID FLASHTM NVM to the user, and enables the use of an additional advanced reading respectively writing method - the CIPURSETM Cryptographic Library (CIPURSETM CL and CCL) in the version v02.00.0004 provides the user OSPT alliance CIPURSETM V2 conformant communication functionality between a PICC and a PCD - the NRG Software.
 The NRG is not part of the TOE Security Functionality (TSF).